mlucianoeze/silly-kernel/README.en.md

 ## Requirements

 You need Rust stable with target `aarch64-unknown-none`, and ideally a GCC toolchain for the target `aarch64-none-elf-gcc`.
-To boot the kernel, it's recommended to boot the kernel with QEMU (especially if the only drivers I'm going to write are for it).
+To boot the kernel, it's recommended to boot the kernel with QEMU, specifically `qemu-system-aarch64` (especially if the only drivers I'm going to write are for it).
 All of this is already configured in a [Nix devShell](flake.nix) to have a ready-to-use environment.

 Being a flake, in case you want to use Nix, you can start a devShell in the following way: